Halalaluyafail3/MultiMapTemplate/README.md

 ```

 ## Desciption
 Clears all entries in the map, which will release all resources associated with the Map.
-An empty map is always one without any resources to free.
+An empty map is always one without any resources to free (even without calling `MapClear_##Name`).

 # Pointer Lifetime
 A pointer to an entry will exist for as long as the entry exists.<br>